About Men's medieval costumes

 Warrior's costume was rather simple in the XII century.
 There were undergarment – chemise (undershirt) and braies (pants).
 Such clothing was sewn of homespun cloth or linen.
 Chausses – thigh-length stockings – were worn over the braies.
 Chausses were not sewn together from top.
 And at the bottom, they had sole or footstrap – it allowed good fitting on the legs.
 With lacing or strings, chausses were attached to the holes in the waistband of braies or to the special belt.

 Cotta – wide and comfortable piece of cloth – was usually worn over the men`s medieval shirt.
 Tailors sewn it of bright-coloured soft fabrics.
 Such type of medieval men`s clothing could be knee or calf length.

 Sleeves of cotta were long, neckline was square of round shaped.
 Sleeveless upperdress surcoat was worn over the cotta.
 Such medieval dress for men was sewn of materials of contrast colours and was decorated with embroidery, trimming, buttons or fur.

 If a man was from knighthood, he was wearing a gambeson over the cotta.
-This padded underarmour was used with chain mail or plate armour.
+This padded underarmour was used with chain mail or suit of armor.
 Gambeson protected warrior against the contact with cold metal and provided with additional protection.
 Due to its thickness, padded underarmour was buffing the blows and saving from the injuries and fractures.

 In the XIV century, men were dressing houppelande (or houpelande) – long outer men`s medieval garb, widen to the down.
 This garment were typical for elderly feudals, merchants or prosperous citizens.
 It made an accent on the social state of owner and level of income.
 Houppelande was usually decorated with rich embroidery, beautiful applications, trim, buttons and fur or even with pearls.
 Headwear of bizzare form was completing this costume.
 It was called chaperon and had festoon edges and long “tail”, which could be tied over the head or neck.